 When you engage in beauty courses online, you get many of the skills you need to become the best possible eyelash extension technician you can be.
-Of course, creating beautiful lashes for your clients is your main role, but that needs to be backed up with excellent aftercare, which involves advising your customers about any potential side effects.
+Of course, creating beautiful lashes for your clients is your primary role, but that needs to be backed up with excellent aftercare, which involves advising your customers about any potential side effects.

 You don’t necessarily have to have done a bad job on your client’s eyelash extensions for side effects to occur, as there are other factors at work.
 Skin sensitivity and people not being able to stop touching their eyes are just two of the reasons why complications might result, so as a professional, you need to know what they are so to provide the right guidance.